Risk Management and Claims

 • The applicable law;

-• Whether Peterborough County has legal responsibility;
+• Whether Peterborough County has a legal responsibility;

 • The Claimant's role in the situation; and